Our Staff

 Amber has acquired over 500 hours of yoga training and certifications including Trauma-Informed Yoga, Yoga of 12 Step Recovery, Empowered Wisdom Yoga Nidra, Restorative Yoga, Sound Healing, and Anusara Yoga.
 She attended Arizona State University and received her degree in Health Sciences, Healthy Lifestyles Coaching.
 Through sobriety, Amber has stepped into her authentic self, having to feel and accept every emotion, every situation, every thought.
 She remembers ‘home’, the inner light within herself, within you, connection, community, love, meditation, deep rest, and of course all practices of yoga.
 Amber continues to remain a student first, a teacher and guide second.
 Through her teachings and guidance, she hopes to help you find your home inner light too.

-BAHAREH MOGHTADAEI, MT-BC
+BAHAREH MOGHTADAEI, NMT

 BOARD-CERTIFIED NEUROLOGIC MUSIC THERAPIST